Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 Don’t store plants for too long after purchase; it’s best to get them into place as soon as possible.
 Although inclement weather may prohibit you from planting your new purchase immediately, make sure to take proper care of the plant.

 If you can't plant immediately, select a sheltered location where it won’t receive too much wind or direct sun.
 Potted plants may tip over in strong winds.
-If it will be an extended period of time before you’ll be able to put the plant in the ground, consider potting the plant a large container.
+If it will be an extended period of time before you’ll be able to put the plant in the ground, consider potting the plant in a large container.

 Water plant according to label instructions, but monitor moisture levels of the soil.
 Keep in mind that soil tends to dry out quicker in potted plants than it does when the plant is in the ground.